pyohio/pyohio-static-website/2023/src/pages/speaking/speaker-info.md

 ## Video Recording Guidelines

-Congratulations again on having your talk accepted for PyOhio 2022!
+Congratulations again on having your talk accepted for PyOhio!
 We're truly thankful to have you as part of this unusual year of our conference.